 “Anything is better than seeing Van’s naked ass cheeks again.”

-A laugh escaped before I could stop it which only pissed me off more.
-I didn’t want to laugh at his stupid jokes or notice how strong his jawline was.
-His dirty blond hair shouldn’t fascinate me and I definitely shouldn’t care whether he’d have to sleep in his car.
+A laugh escaped before I could stop it, which only pissed me off more.
+I didn’t want to laugh at his stupid jokes or notice how strong his jawline was and I definitely shouldn’t care about where he slept.

 When I didn’t say anything else, he finally got the hint.
 His shoulders slumped but when I opened the front door, he walked out.

-I was tempted to just slam the door behind me but then I remembered he’d saved my bathroom by turning off the water.
-As much as I hated the idea of owing Rix for anything, I couldn’t deny the fact that he had helped.
+It was tempting to slam the door behind him but then I remembered he’d saved my bathroom by turning off the water.
+As much as I hated the idea of owing Rix for anything, I couldn’t deny that he’d been helpful for once.
 If the situation had been reversed, I might not have been so quick to end his misery.

 “Thank you for turning the water off,” I finally said.